Methodology

 Updates and corrections

 Verdicts reflect the cited evidence available at the time of publication.
 Where new credible evidence emerges, ratings may be revised.
-All revisions are logged transparently on the claim page.
+All revisions are logged transparently.
 Readers may submit correction requests via our corrections page.

 Editorial scope

-We focus on the claim, not on the person.
+We focus on the pledge, not on the person.
 We do not use language that implies unlawful conduct unless it is presented strictly as a sourced quotation with context.
 We avoid characterisations such as "lied", "fraud" or "corrupt" in our own editorial voice.
-Demonstration content shown across the site uses fictional sample names and is for illustrative purposes only.